thisisnsh/aithing/README.md

 Tuesday

-- Update doc bout credit and free
+- Update doc about credit and free

-- Firebase notification bar based on config
 - Github Config fetch from firebase